MelodicXP/about-me/README.md

 ### Reflections and Comments

 * I learned to be patient when re-working code to make it more efficient.
+* I learned about for loops and how to check against different conditions for variables.
 * I learned more about how to make JavaScript more legible by utilizing the tips in [Coding Style](https://javascript.info/coding-style#syntax) link provided in course work.